The Wolf of Snow Hollow-2020

 The film excels at offering a compelling locale and set trimmings.

-To further the point and emphasize the Fargo comparisons, the setting is wintery Utah and many of the characters resemble those found in the Coen brothers film.
-The kooky police force, the odd characters, and the snowy plains are a nice nod to the film.
+To further the point and emphasize the Fargo comparisons, the setting is wintery Utah, and many of the characters resemble those found in the Coen brothers’ film.

-A small-town cop, John Marshall (Jim Cummings) struggling with a failed marriage, alcoholism, a rebellious daughter, and an inept team of officers, is assigned with solving a series of brutal murders that are occurring only during a full moon.
-As he’s consumed by the hunt for the killer, he struggles to deal with his sick father, played by Robert Forster, who is also the acting sheriff.
+A small-town cop, John Marshall (Jim Cummings), struggling with a failed marriage, alcoholism, a rebellious daughter, and an inept team of officers, is assigned to solve a series of brutal murders that are occurring only during a full moon.

 Are the murders being committed by a werewolf or someone donning a disguise?
 Part of the fun for the audience is the guesswork.
 Just the premise alone of a werewolf on the loose in a small town is compelling.

-There are some loose ends however that either don’t add up or are too predictable.
-The frequent shots of an unnamed townsperson suspected of the killings, who lives with a wolf and takes drugs are way too obvious a red herring.
+The frequent shots of an unnamed townsperson suspected of the killings, who lives with a wolf and takes drugs, are way too obvious a red herring.
 Spoiler alert- he’s not the killer.
 And Marshall’s daughter sneaking out to a car to have sex with a boyfriend is an obvious plot ploy for her to be attacked.

-The mystery of the killer is compelling and the final sequence is enthralling.
-I was immediately engrossed with the first scene when a young pair visit the snowy town and dine in a local eatery preparing to embark on a romantic weekend.
-The assumption is these two are the main characters but when the girl is murdered things charter in a different direction.
+The mystery of the killer is compelling, and the final sequence is enthralling.
+I was immediately engrossed with the first scene when a young couple visits the snowy town and dines in a local eatery, preparing to embark on a romantic weekend.

-On a quick inclusion note when a townsperson utters an anti- LGBTQ+ slur he is railed at by a character though no gay characters appear.
+On a quick inclusion note, when a townsperson utters an anti- LGBTQ+ slur, he is railed at by a character, though no gay characters appear.

-The Wolf of Snow Hollow (2020) is an entertaining affair.
-It borrows from some other films but resurrects the werewolf storyline which is intriguing in itself.
-Since Cummings took on the bulk of this film himself I’m curious what else he will bring to the cinematic table, in the horror genre or otherwise.
+Since Cummings took on the bulk of this film himself, I’m curious what else he will bring to the cinematic table, in the horror genre or otherwise.

 Macabre-1980